CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This skill is almost entirely YAML frontmatter configuration with very little actionable body content.
-The actual instructions consist of generic best practices and a basic OpenAPI template that Claude already knows.
-It lacks concrete workflows, validation steps, executable examples, and any meaningful progressive disclosure structure.
+This skill is dominated by an extremely verbose YAML frontmatter that provides no actionable value to Claude, while the actual body content consists of generic best practices and a basic OpenAPI template that Claude already knows.
+The skill lacks a concrete workflow, validation steps, specific examples of good documentation patterns, and any progressive disclosure structure.
+It reads more like a role description than an actionable skill.

 Suggestions